 3. Bake immediately at 350 (175C), lower middle rack for 20 to 25 minutes until the tops are a nice golden brown and the bottoms sound hollow when tapped.

 4. Cool completely before you remove the eggs and replace them with red dyed eggs.
-If you don’t the red dye will bleed into the loaf.
 Click here to find out how to dye eggs, Quickest Way To Dye Eggs With Food Dye)

 What’s Vital Wheat Gluten?